annejan/swarmtv/trunk/rss-torrent/readme.txt

 SQL Filters are made up from 2 parts, the filters part that filters out the candidates for download.
 And the avoid duplicates part, that looks if a match the filters has already found isn't downloaded before.
-Both filterparts are sqlite queries, you can create them as you like, as long as the following rows are selected for the filter: link, title, pubdate, category, season, episode
+Both filter parts are sqlite queries, you can create them as you like, as long as the following rows are selected for the filter: link, title, pubdate, category, season, episode
 note: the fields should be selected in this exact order.
-The duplicate query can select any field it wants because the programs only looks at row count any rowcount of => 1 indicates a torrent has been downloaded before.
+The duplicate query can select any field it wants because the programs only looks at row count any row count of => 1 indicates a torrent has been downloaded before.

 Examples